PerrySelensol/PerrySelensol.github.io/docs/events/events_full.md

 )
 ```

 Functions registered to this event run every time the mouse is scrolled.

-The functions receives a number `delta` which is the direction of the scroll.
+The functions receive a *number* `delta` which is the direction of the scroll.

 If any of the functions return **true**, it will cancel vanilla scrolling action.

 &nbsp;